 Speed and range wise, she boasts a 120 knots (138 mph) max level flight speed, and a range of around 830 nautical miles (955 statute, or regular miles)!

-She's a tiny plane, two seats, and designed to be a plane for flying for fun!
+She's a plane with two seats, and designed for flying for fun!

 We fell in love with light sport so much (and we felt that N566FD was getting a little lonely) so we went and got her a few friends!